New federal rule requires serial numbers, background checks for ‘ghost gun’ kits

 “Homemade firearms aren’t any more dangerous than any other firearms,” said Sen. Ted Cruz (R-TX) during a Senate hearing in February.
 “It’s a name that is intended to scare people.”

-In response to the Biden administration’s new rule Monday, the National Rifle Association said: “An administration that’s truly sincere and resolute about curbing violent crime rates would do one thing: take violent criminals off the streets immediately,” said Andrew Arulanandam, managing director of public affairs for the NRA.
+In response to the Biden administration’s new rule Monday, the National Rifle Association (NRA) said: “An administration that’s truly sincere and resolute about curbing violent crime rates would do one thing: take violent criminals off the streets immediately,” said Andrew Arulanandam, Managing Director of Public Affairs for the NRA.
 “Yet, the Biden administration allows these criminals who kill and maim with callous and reckless abandon, again and again, to roam the streets of Baltimore, Philadelphia, Chicago, New York, San Francisco and other cities large and small across our country without fear of prosecution and punishment.
 Americans know the lenient bail system and the revolving door justice system supported and perpetrated by the Biden administration and other leaders who support soft-on-criminal policies are the problem.
 However, today, the president unveils yet another hollow plan that will not stop this violence.
 His gun control actions will undoubtedly hearten his wealthy gun control supporters.
-But, this action sends the wrong message to violent criminals, because this ‘ban’ will not affect them.
+But, this action sends the wrong message to violent criminals, because this “ban” will not affect them.
 These violent crime sprees will continue unabated until they are arrested, prosecuted and punished.”